GuanLab/timesias/README.md

 The example data in the data/ are randomly generated data for the demonstration of the algorithm.

 Two types of data is requied for model training and prediction:
 * `gs.file`: `.txt` file two columns.
-The first column is file name index.
+The first column is paths for time-series records.
 The second column is the gold standard (0/1), representing the final outbreak of sepsis

 ```
-0.psv,1
+./data/0.psv,1
-1.psv,1
+./data/1.psv,1
-2.psv,0
+./data/2.psv,0
-3.psv,1
+./data/3.psv,1
-4.psv,0
+./data/4.psv,0
-5.psv,1
+./data/5.psv,1
-6.psv,1
+./data/6.psv,1
 ```

-* `*.psv`: `.psv` table files separated by `|`, which is the time-series feature records.
+* `*.psv`: `.psv` table files separated by `|`, which are the time-series records.
 	The header of psv file are the feature names.
 To note, the first column is the time index.

 ```